DragonShadesX/rbe_3002/README.md

 This will launch everything so that you can test that the whole system works: `roslaunch rbe_3002 local_map_test.launch`

 ## Launching Nav on the Robot
 On Robot: `roslaunch turtlebot_bringup minimal.launch` and `roslaunch turtlebot_navigation gmapping_demo.launch`.
 On your local computer: `roslaunch rbe_3002 robot_map_test.launch` Then run `rosrun rbe_3002 lab4.py` to path plan using the map the robot has generated.
+Then on rviz use the `click point` function to select a place to navigate to.

 ## Manual Launch Configuration (Local Map)
 Launch list (each in different terminal) `roscore`, `rosrun rviz rviz -d {config file}`, `rosrun rbe_3002 map_scaler.py`, `rosrun rbe_3002 map_obsticle_expander.py`, `rosrun rbe_3002 a_star_server.py`, `rosrun map_server map_server {map file}`, `rosrun rbe_3002 lab4.py`